kostischristogeorgos/Photo-Game/README.md

 # Photo-Game
-A simple game that uses C#
+A game I made that uses C#
 The game has 10 pictures, 5 pairs of 2 same pictures, of car manufacturers and they're turned so you don't see them.
 Them, you're supposed to click the 2 same pictures while being turned back, once you click the 2 same pictures, they disappear.
 When you have clicked all the correct pictures the game finishes and saves your number of tries to a leaderboard you can find in the main menu.